 - Accessory structures such as accessory dwelling units (ADU), detached sleeping rooms and other similar structures built on foundations

 - Occupied recreational vehicles or tiny houses on wheels that are permitted as hotels, motels or recreational vehicle parks

 Land Use and other requirements

-- Occupied recreational vehicles, including tiny house on wheels, are not permitted on undeveloped lots.
+- Occupied recreational vehicles, including tiny houses on wheels, are not permitted on undeveloped lots.

-- Occupied recreational vehicles must comply with parking requirements for recreational vehicles on residential lots.
-This generally means tiny houses on wheels must be parked on a paved surface if it has a motor and it cannot be located in front of the street-facing façade of the house, attached house or manufactured home.
+- Occupied recreational vehicles, including tiny houses on wheels, must comply with parking requirements for recreational vehicles on residential lots.
+This generally means a tiny house on wheels must be parked on a paved surface if it has a motor and it cannot be located in front of the street-facing façade of the house, attached house or manufactured home.